farnking/Test-Dragon-Forum-of-TBots/.github/ISSUE_TEMPLATE/bug_report.md

  - OS: [e.g. iOS8.1]
  - Browser [e.g. stock browser, safari]
  - Version [e.g. 22]

+**Call stack of running procedures (or methods)**
+The stack of called procedures at the time of the crash (the problem)

+**Dumping text from terminal or console**
+Such dumping may contain debugging output.

 **Additional context**
 Add any other context about the problem here.